In-Depth Analysis

 If you do opt for Acorns, you’ll not only benefit from the company’s safe and beginner-friendly approach, but you’ll also get some additional features offered by its investment accounts:

 • Later - an IRA account, included with Acorns Personal and Family subscriptions.
 The retirement account is designed to help you save for your golden years with tax advantages.
-Acorns investment plans aren’t just about the here and now; they also allow you to invest with an eye on the future to meet your retirement goals.
+These plans aren’t just about the here and now; they also allow you to invest with an eye on the future to meet your retirement goals.

 Acorns Cash Management Account and Other Features

-Acorns investing reviews tend to describe the company’s pricing as not-so-favorable, as some competitors offer a checking account as a free feature.
-We’re inclined to agree since the only way to get a checking account with Acorns is through one of the two subscription tiers.
+The only way to get a checking account with Acorns is through one of the two subscription tiers.

-So is Acorns worth it, then?
-We’d still say yes, since the paid plans are primarily designed to help novice investors save and invest, with the checking account as an added feature.
+The paid plans are primarily designed to help novice investors save and invest, with the checking account as an added feature.
 Here’s a list of the features we found to be the most useful:

 • Checking - a checking account FDIC-insured up to $250,000.
 It comes with a tungsten Visa debit card created in partnership with Lincoln Savings Bank or nbkc bank.